|

 between Heacham and Ingoldisthorpe.
 For many centuries

-the 175ft spire of St. Mary's Church has been useful as
+the 175ft spire of St. Mary's Church has been used as

 a 'sea mark' for shipping in The Wash.
 The steeple was